 European Cannabis Report, even a No-Deal Brexit won’t threaten “the sustained development of the legal cannabis market in Britain.
 Indeed, there’s a strong chance that Brexit could super-charge the growing industry; Blair Gibbs, Policy Lead at the CMC, said at the CBD Europe Expo last Friday that: “Brexit gives us a chance to diverge and gain a competitive edge”.
 He pointed to Switzerland as a good example of the benefits of a regulated CBD market that allows passionate cannabis business owners to participate.

 We are big fans of regulation – it’s important for the consumer to have this taken care of before a product is purchased.
 However, the government needs to be wary of regulating out of a flourishing market.
 Looking at the USA who are years ahead of the European CBD market, CBD has immense potential.

 It’s reassuring that the general feeling is that the CBD industry is only going to continue to rocket.
-Expos are popping up all over the country offering products such as vapes, gummies, moisturisers, muscle balms, lozenges and bath bombs.
-The CBD industry is catering for every consumer.
+Expos are popping up all over the country offering products such as vapes, gummies, moisturizers, muscle balms, lozenges, and bath bombs.
+The CBD industry is catering to every consumer.

 This industry is arguably the most exciting prospect for the British economy post-Brexit.
 It’s an example of how a lightly regulated free market can provide choice to customers and improve living standards for many.
 Let’s hope that lawmakers go soft on regulation to allow CBD to boom.